 – Loneliness is a silent killer – it’s a back door to depression.
 Take all the time you need but try to be with other people as much as you can.

 So how do we help ourselves?

 – Think about closure and saying goodbye.
 Some patients/clients of mine had these experiences where they weren’t able to say goodbye.
-And most of us simply need it – this way or another.
-What we can do is to write a letter.
-It sounds small and simple, but it reallytruly helps.
+And most of us need it – this way or another.
+What we can do is write a letter.
+It sounds small and simple, but it truly helps.
 We can journal about it too, but writing a letter seems a bit more relational.
-We can address all our feelings as if you talked to our loved one.
+We can address all our feelings as if we talked to our loved one.
 We can tell them whatever we’d need them to know.
-This is a natural way of saying goodbye
+It feels like a natural way of saying goodbye